top of page

 November 29th - December 10th, 2021

-In December, we hoped to give the gift of reading to under-resourced kids in the Bay Area this year by sourcing donations at our schools.
-We raised and donated over 1200 children's books to the Children's Book Project based in San Fransisco.
-Our book drive locations included Alameda High, Berkeley High, Lick-Wilmerding, San Domenico, and more!
+In December, BAYCS hoped to give the gift of reading to under-resourced kids in the Bay Area this year by sourcing donations at our schools.
+We raised and donated over 1,200 children's books to the Children's Book Project in San Francisco.
+Our book drive donation sides included Alameda High, Berkeley High, Lick-Wilmerding, San Domenico, and more!
 Thank you to everyone who donated!

 Phone Banking with EarthEcho